 But it is never okay to laugh about the fact that they are deaf.
 Never do that.

-If I use this sentence: "I talked with my parents about it" and you begin to laugh and can't stop and say something like: "haha, you can't talk with them, they are deaf", you are a fucking moron.
+If I use this sentence: "I talked with my parents about it" and you begin to laugh and can't stop and say something like: "haha, you can't talk with them, they are deaf", you are a fucking idiot.
 I can talk with them.
 It is called sign language.
 Language as in LANGUAGE.
 I skype with them on a regular basis.
 And If I say to you that this behaviour is not okay, it is not okay to just say this is not your fault that I felt offended by your reaction.

 And now a sane person would think: why would anyone do something like that.
 Exactly.
 Sadly situations like this happend to me with three different persons in the last few months.
 Sadly those persons are in the programming community.
 This is the reason why I write this in english.
 The strange thing is that I never had that kind of reaction from hackers.
-Only from morons on the street.
+Only from idiots on the street.
 Hackers are somewhat more open to this stuff.
 Never had someone say "my grandpa would have put your parents into a gas chamber" in the hacker scene.
 Sadly I had that kind of reactions.
 Luckily only a few times.
 And till now not from a hacker.
 The typical reaction from hackers was: "cool, let's talk about this, I have tons of questions about that stuff".

 Somehow that changed in the last months.
 I don't know why.
 And I want it to stop.
 And I don't want this stuff to escalate into the "it is okay to make gas chamber jokes" level.